intro2r/intro2r/scenarios/index.md

 [Scenario: Herbivory](../scenarios/herbivory.html)

-Many ecologists and others collect and analyse data on the area of leaf eatn by various herbivores (e.g., mammals, insects, etc.).
+Many ecologists and others collect and analyse data on the area of leaf eaten by various herbivores (e.g., mammals, insects, etc.).